ashleyhindle/croft/README.md

 php artisan vendor:publish --tag="croft-config"
 ```

+Add more functionality with [croft.fyi »](https://croft.fyi) hosted servers

 ## Usage
 To make use of Croft you need to add it as an MCP server in your favourite tool.

-The command the MCP client needs to run it `./artisan croft`
+The command the MCP client needs to run is `./artisan croft`

 **Cursor** ([Docs](https://docs.cursor.com/context/model-context-protocol#configuring-mcp-servers))